FTC files complaint to block Illumina from buying PacBio

 WASHINGTON, Dec 17 (Reuters) - The Federal Trade Commission has filed a complaint aimed at stopping Illumina Inc ILMN.O from purchasing Pacific Biosciences of California PACB.O, the agency said on Tuesday.

-The agency said in a statement that it had filed the complaint because of concern that Illumina sought to buy PacBio in order to prevent PacBio from developing into a competitor to Illumina in the market for next-generation DNA sequencing.
+The agency said in a statement that it filed the antitrust complaint because of concern that Illumina wanted the deal in order to prevent PacBio from developing into a competitor in the market for next-generation DNA sequencing.

+The deal was valued at $1.2 billion when it was announced in November 2018.

+Illumina said in a statement that it would push for the transaction to close.
+"We strongly disagree with the FTC's decision and will continue to work through the regulatory approval process as we consider next steps," the company said in a statement.

 ((Diane.Bartz@thomsonreuters.com; +1 202 898 8313;))